ripplewave2025/.github/docs/index.md

 The _[Munich Quantum Toolkit (MQT)](https://mqt.readthedocs.io)_ is a collection of software tools for quantum computing that explicitly utilizes this design automation expertise.
-It is developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as well as the [Munich Quantum Software Company (MQSC)](https://munichquantum.software) and is part of the [Munich Quantum Software Stack (MQSS)](https://www.munich-quantum-valley.de/research/research-areas/mqss) ecosystem, which is being developed as part of the [Munich Quantum Valley (MQV)](https://www.munich-quantum-valley.de) initiative.
+It is developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as well as the [Munich Quantum Software Company (MQSC)](https://munichquantum.software).
+Amongst others, it is part of the [Munich Quantum Software Stack (MQSS)](https://www.munich-quantum-valley.de/research/research-areas/mqss) ecosystem, which is being developed as part of the [Munich Quantum Valley (MQV)](https://www.munich-quantum-valley.de) initiative.
 Our overarching objective is to provide solutions for design tasks across the entire quantum software stack.
 This entails high-level support for end users in realizing their _applications_, efficient methods for the _classical simulation_, _compilation_, and _verification_ of quantum circuits, tools for _quantum error correction_, support for _physical design_, and more.